FortressFinance/docs/introduction/approach.md

 and other best practices of information security available, like multi signature wallets.

-In general, Fortress will always dog food its own yield optimizations.
+In general, Fortress will always dog food its own financial products.
 By leveraging the very same infrastructure publicly available, Fortress ensures that the same benefits apply for both its users and its own treasury.